 Almila Akdag Salah, Lev Manovich, Albert Ali Salah, and Jay Chow.
 Combining Cultural Analytics and Networks Analysis: Studying a Social Network Site with User-Generated Content.
 Journal of Broadcasting and Electronic Media, Volume 57, Issue 3, pp. 409-426.

 Lev Manovich.
 How to Follow Software Users?
 (Digital Humanities, Software Studies, Big Data).
-2012.
-Forthcoming in Digital Humanities Quarterly.
+In Digital Humanities Quarterly.

 Lev Manovich.
 Data stream, database, timeline.
 2012.
 Published on softwarestudies.com.